Onsec-io/SaaSProjectHunter/README.md

                         Specify the file path for postfixes.
   --limit LIMIT         Set the maximum number of requests per module.
   --proxies PROXIES     Specify the file path for HTTP/SOCKS proxies.
+  --tag TAG             Specify the tag for run only specific modules.
+  -l, --list            Display a list of available modules and exit.
+  -c, --check           Execute module checks and exit.
+  -w WORDLIST, --wordlist WORDLIST
+                        Specify the file path to the wordlist.
+  -s STRINGS [STRINGS ...], --strings STRINGS [STRINGS ...]
+                        Provide a list of strings separated by spaces.
 ```

 ## Example